-- Remember, young people play rugby for their enjoyment, not only yours.
+- Remember, Age-Grade Players play rugby for their enjoyment, not only yours

 - Encourage your child always to play by the Laws of the Game.

-- Teach young children that honest endeavor is as important as winning, so that the result of each game is accepted without disappointment.
+- Teach Age-Grade Players that honest endeavour is as important as winning, so that the result of each game is accepted without disappointment

-- Help young people to work towards skill improvement and good sportsmanship.
+- Help Age-Grade Players to work towards skill improvement and good sportsmanship

-- Never ridicule, humiliate or shout at young players for making a mistake or losing a match.
+- Never ridicule, humiliate or shout at Age-Grade Players for making a mistake or losing a match.